 Bong regards the risk of serious violations of human rights as small in both its own operations and its suppliers.
 For example, child labour is prohibited by law in the countries where the company operates.
 Under no circumstances does Bong employ labour under 15 years of age.

 Business ethical risks

 Counteracting corruption occurs on several fronts.
 Bong's internal control and risk management system aims, among other things, at reducing the risk of irregularities and corruption.
-The Code of Conduct imposes bans on bribery.
-Since the Code of Conduct for Suppliers was adopted in May 2017, Bong has also worked to gain acceptance for it from all the significant suppliers.
-Paper suppliers with volumes corresponding to more than 90 percent of Bong's purchases of fine paper had signed Bong's Code of Conduct for suppliers at the end of 2019.
+Bong's Code of Conduct imposes bans on bribery.